-- 1.1 Martin Dobson Associates Ltd were instructed by John Senter, architect, on 17th September 2018 to carry out a survey of trees on or immediately adjacent to land at 107 Highgate West Hill, London, N6 6AP.
-The purpose of the survey was to inform architects of potential tree-related constraints on the site and to provide advice on tree protection during proposed internal works and entrance extension to the existing house. - 1.2 The British Standard 5837: 2012 Trees in relation to design, demolition and construction Recommendations provides a framework for considering trees in the planning process.
+- 1.1 Martin Dobson Associates Ltd was instructed by 5D Architects on 21st December 2021 to carry out a survey of trees at 34 Hollycroft Avenue, London, NW3 7QL.
+The purpose of the survey was to inform architects of potential tree-related constraints on the site and to provide advice on tree protection during the proposed demolition of an existing infill extension at the rear and the construction of a new single-storey rear extension. - 1.2 The British Standard 5837: 2012 Trees in relation to design, demolition and construction Recommendations provides a framework for considering trees in the planning process.
 It gives guidance on categorising the qualities of trees in order to enable decisions to be made as to which trees are appropriate for retention within a development.
-It then advises on options for protecting trees to be retained during the development (at all stages including demolition, construction and hard landscaping), and the means of incorporating trees into the developed landscape. - 1.3 The property is within the Dartmouth Park Conservation Area and this means that all trees with a trunk diameter of 75 mm or more benefit from statutory protection and no work can be carried out to them (including cutting roots or branches or felling) without statutory notification to the local planning authority.
-We have not been able to establish whether any trees are additionally protected by Tree Preservation Orders. - 1.4 Nine trees were surveyed; three of these are considered to be category A and of high value (T7 and T8 lime and T9 sycamore) and four are considered to be category B and of moderate value (T1 and T3 sycamore and T4 T5 lime).
-The remainder are category C and are of low value. - 1.5 All trees will be retained and will be protected during development.
+It then advises on options for protecting trees to be retained during the development (at all stages including demolition, construction and hard landscaping), and the means of incorporating trees into the developed landscape.
+This report complies with the recommendations of BS5837: 2012. - 1.3 The property is within the Redington Frognal Conservation Area and this means that all trees with a trunk diameter of 75mm or more benefit from statutory protection and no work can be carried out to them (including cutting roots or branches or felling) without statutory notification to the local planning authority.
+However, the granting of planning permission allows trees to be removed if they are shown as being removed on approved plans. - 1.4 Three trees were surveyed and of these one is considered to be category A and of high value (T1 plane) and two are considered to be category B and of moderate value (T2 magnolia and T3 pear).
+Two crab apples were present at the front, a line of Portugal laurels at the rear and a line of birch trees at the rear boundary together with a pleached hedge on either side boundary all had stem diameters of less than 75mm, and are therefore not protected by the Conservation Area, and are not included in the BS5837: 2012 survey. - 1.5 The proposed development does not require the removal of T1 T3, but the line of Portugal laurels (and one adjacent pine) on the rear patio are to be removed. - 1.6 The retained trees will be protected during development.
 Details of tree protection are contained in this report.